meteahmetyakar/ATM-Cash-Prediction/README.md

-# 📌 ATM Cash Level Prediction
+# 📌 ATM Cash Prediction

 A machine learning system to forecast the optimal cash level for Automated Teller Machines (ATMs), reducing operational costs and improving customer satisfaction by preventing cash shortages and overstocking.